AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
-Hence, the list of alternative test cases are **not exhaustive**.
+Alternative test cases with similar expected results are provided but are **not exhaustive**.

 </div>